PromptRails

 Prompt Management Overview

-• Parameters -- Temperature, max tokens, top_p
+• Parameters -- Temperature, max tokens, and top-p settings.

 Jinja2 Templating